-These days, connections to China and Russia are vital for many companies operating in Europe, and a stable operating environment is an increasingly important criterion when choosing a datacentre location.
+These days, global connections are vital for many companies operating in Europe, and a stable operating environment is an increasingly important criterion when choosing a datacentre location.
 Finland is now attracting companies for a number of reasons, such as its strategic location, reliable infrastructure and green energy, say Telia datacentre experts Sauli Österman and Michael Holm.

 1. Stable and strategically close

 Companies operating in the European Union have traditionally stored their data at large datacentres in Frankfurt, London, Amsterdam and Paris.
 The Nordic countries are now rising as alternatives to these FLAP areas, says Holm from Telia.“Global warming is causing extreme weather phenomena and tense political situations in many countries, and this has increased demand for the cool environment and stable political conditions of the Nordics.
 As a result, many companies are considering locating their data in Finland, Norway or Sweden.”

 Companies value good connections to the Far East – without compromising on infrastructure.
 “Due to its strategic location between East and West, Finland is an excellent option for data storage.
 We’re also able to provide very fast, secure and high-performance connections, as well as reliable electricity distribution.
 For example, the connection from Finland to Frankfurt is the fastest in the Nordic countries,” says Michael Holm.

 “We also have good relations with many other countries.
 This is reflected in the way that countries hold high-level political meetings in Finland on a relatively frequent basis.
 We’re also the only Nordic country that is part of both the EU and the Eurozone, which facilitates partnerships in Europe.”

 2. A reliable and pro-datacentre government

 Telia’s Sauli Österman says that Finland not only has a stable government, but is also a pro-ICT country that supports datacentres.